uswds/uswds-site/pages/patterns/create-a-profile/email-address.md

           <ul>
             <li>Do explain why you need an email address and what you will do with it.</li>
             <li>Do validate formatting by checking for an at symbol (@) that is preceded and followed by one or more characters (not spaces).</li>
-            <li>Do use both client side and server side validation to support properly formatted email addresses if possible.</li>
+            <li>Do use both client-side and server-side validation to support properly formatted email addresses if possible.</li>
             <li>Do consider checking for common misspellings of popular email providers.
 Warn users if you detect a likely misspelling, but allow them to continue since it might be a genuine email address. </li>
             <li>Do accommodate up to 256 characters.
 Email addresses cannot be longer than 256 characters.</li>
             <li>Do allow users to paste their email address.</li>